Play to People’s Strengths at Work: The Top 5 Steps

 5. Foster Strength-Based Collaboration

-Team dynamics improve when members complement each other’s strengths.
-Pair employees strategically so their skills balance one another.
-For example, a visionary strategist can be paired with a detail-oriented executor, ensuring that ideas translate into actionable results.
+Team dynamics improve when individuals’ strengths complement one another.
+Thoughtful pairing and role design can turn diverse capabilities into a collective advantage.
+For instance, a visionary strategist can be teamed with a detail-oriented executor, ensuring that innovative ideas are translated into concrete, actionable results.

 The Bottom Line